artv15/RBWR-Thingy/README.md

 Useful if you get disconnected from the game from time to time, or just don't like in-game clipboard.

 ## Credits
-[This guide](https://docs.google.com/document/d/1Irwh4lIR1y15hKauZ3XupzsZ79sPYgwSfMnnWt8aulc/edit) by Avalakaba (@kopa_tel_oflain) for the MCC formula\
+[This guide](https://docs.google.com/document/d/1Irwh4lIR1y15hKauZ3XupzsZ79sPYgwSfMnnWt8aulc/edit) by Avalakaba (@kopa_tel_oflain) for the MCC formula (RPV capacity is slightly wrong in this one, it should be 75000 kg/m, not 100000 kg/m)\
-[This website](https://nxrvi.github.io/rbwrmultitoolweb/) by [Nxrvi](https://github.com/Nxrvi) for the APR to Feedwater flow formula.\
+[This website](https://nxrvi.github.io/rbwrmultitoolweb/) by [Nxrvi](https://github.com/Nxrvi) for the previous Gen Load to APR and APR to Feedwater flow formula.
-*MWe to APR formula was also initially taken from it, but after getting annoyed by it's inaccuracy, I've devised one myself using python (numpy + matplotlib + sklearn).*

 ## Downloads
 Check releases for precompiled app or build it yourself from source.\